bbatsov/metaredux/_posts/2021-07-31-hasta-la-vista-gmail.md

 Anyways, that's all from me for now.
 Time to go back to having more fun with my new inbox.
 Keep hacking!

 [^1]: Damn, that's 17 years!
 Almost half my life (I'm 36 as I write this).
-[^2]: That's quite subjective, of course, and probably "a bit dated" is better way to describe it.
+[^2]: That's quite subjective, of course, and probably "a bit dated" is a more accurate way to describe it.
 I'm talking strictly about appearance (design), not function here.
 To be more specific - I like the flat design adopted by most applications today better.